opengeospatial/api_whitepaper/README.md

 This paper covers these topics
 - What is an API?
-- Web Mapping API examples
+- API Design using Open Standards
-- OGC essentials for APIs
+- OGC API Essentials
 - Open standards and APIs
 - OGC support for open APIs